couchbaselabs/dcp-documentation/tansport-spec.md

 #####VBucket

 The Vbucket ID for that this message is working on.
 Set to 0 if this command is not specific to a particular VBucket.
+(Only in the request header)

+#####Status

+The status of this operation.
+The status is 0 for success or non-zero to indicate and error.
+(Only in the response header)

 #####Total Body

 The length of the data that follows this header message.

-#####Request ID
+#####Opaque

-The request ID is a 32-bit number that is used to identify the request that caused the producer to send a given piece of data.
+The opaque field contains the Request ID which is a 32-bit number that is used to identify the request that caused the producer to send a given piece of data.

 #####CAS